The Pacific War Online Encyclopedia

 began

 their landings from Task Force 7 (Barbey).
+Two regiments of

 24 Division

-(Irving) was assigned to
+(Irving) were assigned to

 land at Tanahmerah Bay while two regiments of 41 Division (Fuller) landed at Hollandia.